FEMLab/focus16/README.md

 ## Bugs

+### Numpy
+If you get a failure running riboSeed about `dependencies not installed:["numpy"]`, try running `python -c "import numpy as np"`.
+If you get an error about multiple versions being installed, repeat `pip uninstall numpy` repeatedly until no more versions remain in your environment.
+Then, reinstall numpy and try again.

 ### OpenBlas on MacOS
-If you get a failure running riboSeed about `dependencies not installed:["numpy"]`, try running `python -c "import numpy as np"`.
 If you get an error about openblas, try upgrading the one chosen by conda with:
 ```
 conda install openblas=0.2.19
 ```